salmiac/salmiac-sprayer/README.md

 This project utilizes GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD):

 - **Automated Release Builds**: Pushing to the `master` branch automatically triggers a workflow to build the Windows `.exe` and Android `.apk` (Release mode) and creates a GitHub Release containing the artifacts.
+- **Automated Code Quality Checks**: Every push or pull request to the `master` branch triggers a workflow that runs `cargo fmt` to ensure code formatting adheres to style guidelines, and `cargo clippy` to perform static analysis and catch common mistakes.

 ## Implementation Notes for Android